 Hosts 44 games

-The Atari Jaguar was claimed to be the first 64-bit console to hit the market, as well as the last major gaming system Atari would produce.
+The Atari Jaguar was claimed to be the first 64-bit console, but was outpaced by well as the last major gaming system Atari would produce.

 Launched on November 01, 1993